 Treatment for a knee hyperextension injury will depend on the severity of the injury but the best place to start is with PRICE:

 A hyperextended knee is prone to laxity due to the stretching of the knee ligaments.
 This means you are at greater risk of further knee injuries, so it’s very important to protect the knee from further damage.

 You will need to rest from sports until the pain and swelling has subsided.
 But this doesn’t mean you shouldn’t do anything.
-Gentle exercises are really important to keep the knee flexible and strong and they also help to reduce knee swelling.
+These gentle knee exercises are really important to keep the knee flexible and strong and they also help to reduce knee swelling.

 It is important to apply ice correctly – leave it on too long or apply it directly to your skin and you can actually make things worse.

-It sounds simple, but by keeping your leg elevated when resting, you help to reduce knee swelling.
+It sounds simple but by keeping your leg elevated when resting, you help to reduce knee swelling after knee hyperextension injuries.
 You want the knee to be well supported and raised above the level of your heart to get the most benefit.

-If you have torn one of the knee ligaments with your hyperextended knee injury, particularly the ACL, you may require surgery to fix the torn tendon.
-The ligament is either repaired or replaced with a graft, depending on the severity of the tear.
+In most cases, non-surgical hyperextended knee treatment is suficient, but if you have torn one of the knee ligaments with your knee hyperextension injury, particularly the ACL, you may require surgery to fix the torn tendon.
+The torn knee ligament is either repaired or replaced with a graft, depending on the severity of the tear.

 You can find out how to tell if you need surgery, what it involves and all about the recovery process in the ACL Surgery section.